 Here’s how you might respond using characteristics of negotiation styles incorporating active listening:

 - Paraphrase: “It sounds as if you’re satisfied with our component overall.
 But if I understand correctly, you need me to assure you that we can increase production if large orders come in.
 You’re also concerned about our proposed per-unit price and our willingness to work with you to create an acceptable arrangement.
 Have I captured your main points?”

 - Inquire: “You mentioned that you found our proposed price to be unacceptable.
 Help me understand how you came to this conclusion.
 Let’s also talk about how we might set up a pricing structure that you find more reasonable.”

 - Acknowledge: “It sounds as if you’re quite disappointed with various elements of our proposal, so much so that you have serious concerns about whether we’ll be able to work together over the long haul.”

 The skillful negotiator orchestrates these aspects of active listening to draw out the other party’s concerns and feelings, with an eye toward asserting his own viewpoint and engaging in joint problem-solving.

 Adapted from “Listen Up!
-Your Talks May Depend on It,” by Robert C. Bordone (professor, Harvard Law School), first published in the Negotiation newsletter.
+Your Talks May Depend on It,” by Robert C. Bordone (Senior Fellow, Harvard Law School), first published in the Negotiation newsletter.